FAQs About Knee Injuries

 Have a question about your knee injury?
 Not sure where to find accurate information about knee injuries and how to deal with them?
 We can help you every step of the way at Island Musculoskeletal Care (IMC Bone Doc).
 Our board-certified, New York orthopedic knee surgeons have more than 100 years of combined medical experience.
 All that experience has provided our doctors with a wealth of knowledge.
 That’s why you can trust us to provide you with accurate information about knee injuries.

 Don’t see your specific question listed below?
 Don’t worry.
 Simply contact us and make an appointment with one of our experienced knee doctors.
 We can examine you and diagnose exactly what’s wrong.
-Contact us online or call 1-888-BONE-DOC (266-3362).
+Contact us online or call us.
 Our New York orthopedic knee surgeons want to help you.
 We often have immediate appointments available – including same day appointments.
 Best of all, you can often receive all your medical care at one of our seven convenient locations in greater New York City and Long Island.

 What is your knee injury question?